Alcantor/LotusECU-T4e/README.md

  lib/ltacc.py          | Program to talk to the original UNLOCKED Software (Read/Write RAM) lib/flasher.py        | Program to talk to the flasher Software (Read/Write RAM+Flash+EEPROM)
  flasher/*.bin         | CAN-Bus Flasher for the MPC563
- gui.py                | Graphical interface for both t4e.py and flasher.py
+ gui.py                | Graphical interface.
- sign.py               | Tool for CRC
+ lib/calibration.py    | Tool for CRC
  bdm-pi.py             | MPC5xx BDM Bit-Banging Tool for the Raspberry Pi (Debugger Base) lib/crp08.py          | Convert a BIN file into a CRP file (post 2008). lib/crp08_uploader.py | Tool to upload a CRP file to a locked black ECU (Write Flash).